maidsafe/rfcs/text/0036-launcher-api-v0.5/0036-launcher-api-v0.5.md

 directly use the actual content based on the `Content-type`.

-For example, the APIs which accept the JSON payload can simply `POST/PUT` the JSON payload without any encoding or encryption.
-Like wise the response will also be a plain JSON String.
+For example, the APIs which accept the JSON payload can simply `POST/PUT` the JSON payload without base64 encoding or encryption.
+Like wise the response will also be a plain JSON String (UTF-8).

-For the APIs which involves raw data such as the file upload, the binary can be directly sent instead of encrypting and then encoding to a base64 string.
+For the APIs which involves binary data such as the file upload, the binary data can be directly sent instead of encrypting and then encoding to a base64 string.

-Removal of base64 encoding has to be handled across all the APIs
+**Removal of base64 encoding has to be handled across all the APIs**

 ### Custom headers naming convention

 Rename custom headers to start with `X-` as mentioned in the [RFC](http://www.ietf.org/rfc/rfc2047.txt)

 ## New Features